ptimoner/QGIS-Documentation/docs/training_manual/vector_analysis/spatial_statistics.rst

 #.
 Press :guilabel:`Run`

-Now you can check the sampled data from the raster file in the attribute table of the ``Sampled Points`` layer.
+Now you can check the sampled data from the raster file in the attribute table of the ``Sampled Points`` layer (or in a newly created layer depending on the QGIS version).
-They will be in a new field with the name you have chosen.
+In any case there will be in a new field with the name you have chosen.

 A possible sample layer is shown here:

 .. figure:: img/random_samples_result.png
    :align: center

-The sample points are classified using the ``rvalue_1`` field such that red points are at a higher altitude.
+The sample points are classified using the new field such that red points are at a higher altitude.

 You will be using this sample layer for the rest of the statistical